tplobo/restore-spaces/README.md

    (regardless of the order).
 Two fractions are defined, for comparing "short" and "long" tab lists, with the number of tabs that switches between them defined in `critical_tab_count`.
+   Unfortunately, the process of cycling through all tabs also loads them, which might be undesireable.
+No workaround has been found yet.

 1. The function `spaces.moveWindowtoSpace` function [stopped working in MacOS 14.5](https://github.com/Hammerspoon/hammerspoon/pull/3638).
 The current